Alcohol Rehab: What You Need to Know

 Changes in Appearance

 Drunk driving, often called driving under the influence, or DUI, is operating a motor vehicle while intoxicated from alcohol or drug use.
-It is illegal in every state in America as well as in most other countries across the world.
+It is illegal in every state in America as well as in most other countries.
 It is one of the most common and serious consequences of drinking and drug use.

 While drug addicts and alcoholics may think their substance abuse problem is only hurting them, the reality is that other people are almost always affected.
 Drunk driving is one of the many ways that being intoxicated puts other people in danger.Some of the statistics, taken from the Centers for Disease Control and Prevention website, may shock you.